mwhite/JSONAlchemy/README.md

     (2, '{"foo": {"bar": "type 2 is ignored"}, "baz": 7}');
 ```

-You know a JSON Schema for a subset of the data.
+Then, define a JSON Schema for a subset of the data.

 ```python
 >>> q = session.query(Form).filter(Form.type_id == 1)